Chrono Hunter's Bold Predictions and Outlandish Forecasts Part 2: Watches and Wonders

 IWC Ingenieur - Source - IWC

 Admittedly, that first line may have been slightly clickbaity but there is a little bit of truth to it.
-The demand for integrated bracelets as we move into an increasing dress watch world is rising.
+The demand for integrated bracelets as we move into an increasingly dress watch world is rising.
 In fact, it's increasing so much that even the big brands are cobbling together to release past models with the integrated bracelet design.

 Look no further than the PRX by Tissot which was originally released in 1978.
 They re-released it in 2021 and found it to be a massive success.
 Although not one of the top Swiss brands, the PRX is still the hot ticket in watch circles.
 This isn't an isolated example either.
-In our previous outlandish article on what we predict for 2023, the Vacheron Constantin Historiques 222 was brought up and for good reason.

 Their release of this model in 2022 was extremely sought after, resulting in the possibility of another release in 2023 in the awesome yellow gold and steel colour scheme.
 Using these precedents, it wouldn't be silly to imagine that IWC joined the timekeeping party with their own integrated bracelet design, The Ingenieur.
-Think more of Singapore Sling rather than a Jagermeister.

-The Igenieuer originates from the period when Gerald Genta was revolutionising the watch design world.
-As designer of the legendary Patek Phillipe Nautilus and Royal Oak, The Ingenieur could rise from the ashes as the third ‘work of art’ in the modern era.
 It doesn't just have the integrated bracelet to sell.
 It also has 5 exposed screws which although don't marry up to the Royal Oak’s octagonal 8 screw design, create the same uncommon allure and retroism which watch peeps are looking for nowadays.

 It was said to be released at Watch and Wonders last year but IWC have kept us in insufferable suspense.
 Previously released in 1955, it was geared for scientists and engineers as there wasn't anything design wise that related it to a dress or sports watch.
-Using a soft iron shield around the movement, the watches were resistant to magnetism up to 1000 gauss and preceded the highly lauded Rolex Milgauss.

 It went from this fairly plain model with the unique ‘Ingenieur’ logo on the dial to a very bold, dynamic sports watch, offering 120m water resistance, five visible screw holes and a new integrated bracelet.
-This IWC has the potential to be very valuable if released.
-Taking inspiration from the Royal Oak and Nautilus, it could join and form a trio of uniquely designed watches with Audemars Piguet and Patek Philippe.

-Furthermore, its eclectic design would allow the watch to be worn proudly as a casual chic number at a friend's birthday bash or teasing everyone below shirt sleeves while hosting a seminar.
+Furthermore, its eclectic design would allow the watch to be worn proudly as a casual chic number at a friends birthday bash or teasing everyone below shirt sleeves while hosting a seminar.
 Either way it's definitely worth looking at if you want to buy an IWC.

 A new Ignenieur release with an in-house IWC movement and increased anti-magnetism through silicon parts and balance wheel with hairspring could restore IWC Ingenieur’s reputation as the anti-magnetic watch of the moment.